GIScience/oshdb/documentation/first-steps/README.md

 ## 12. Next steps

 That's it for our first-steps tutorial.
 Of course there are many more options and features to explore in the OSHDB.
-For example how the contibution [view](../manual/views.md) let's you analyze each modification to the OSM objects individually, more advanced [filtering](../manual/filters.md) options, or other concepts like the [`flatMap`](../manual/map-reduce.md#flatmap) function, custom [`aggregateBy`](../manual/aggregation.md) and [`reduce`](../manual/map-reduce.md#reduce) operations, etc.
+For example how the contribution [view](../manual/views.md) lets you analyze each modification to the OSM objects individually, more advanced [filtering](../manual/filters.md) options, or other concepts like the [`flatMap`](../manual/map-reduce.md#flatmap) function, custom [`aggregateBy`](../manual/aggregation.md) and [`reduce`](../manual/map-reduce.md#reduce) operations, etc.